musicMan1337/Setlist_App/client/README.md

 ### services:

 This is where the logic for interfacing with the server lives.
-Each "method" has been broken-out into it's own file. [ token.service.js ] is for handling Auth-token processes.
+Each "method" has been broken-out into it's own file. [ token.service.tsx ] is for handling Auth-token processes.

 ### hooks: